keymanapp/keyman/common/web/gesture-recognizer/docs/recognizer-configuration.md

 this area - though the subkey menu's handling of the input sequence should probably be handled in its own implementation of `GestureRecognizer`.

 The option for "Roaming bounds" exists in order to address such conditions.
+This is visualized in blue in the image seen earlier.